yujiri.xyz

 Omitted features

-Let's be straight up: Sufec is not going to have every feature you're used to having in modern chat apps.
-Matrix tried, and look how that turned out (there's only one client that actually implements all the features and it's... not good).
-Omitted features include, but are not limited to:
+Let's be straight up: Sufec is not going to have all the features getting cargo-culted into every modern chat app.
+Matrix tried, and look how that turned out (there's only one client that actually implements all the features and it's extremely buggy and contains anti-features).
+Features I intend to avoid:

-- **Replies**.
-This can be mostly replicated as a client-side feature: clients can show a "reply" button on messages that fills the textbox with a Markdown-style quote (`> `), and treat that syntax with color or special formatting (a la qTox).
+- Replies.
+Note this can be mostly replicated as a client-side feature: clients can show a "reply" button on messages that fills the textbox with a plaintext quote of the sort used in email (`> `), and treat that syntax with color or special formatting (a la qTox).

 Omitted security and privacy properties